ChrisPenner/recursion-schemes-by-example/articles/markdown/recursive/cata.md

 It turns out that when we derive the `Foldable` class, the order of the fields in our constructor actually determines which traversal we get!
-Since we have the structure `Branch a (BinTree a) (BinTree a)` GHC will fold the `a` first, then the left branch followed by the right, corresponding to a depth first traversal.
+Since we have the structure `Branch a (BinTree a) (BinTree a)` the derived instance will fold the `a` first, then the left branch followed by the right, corresponding to a depth first traversal.
 That means our implementation of Depth-First-Search using foldable is simply:

 ```{.haskell include=articles/src/Examples/Recursive/Cata.hs snippet=depthFirstFoldable}
 ```